swad-cs-uic/homework1/README.md

 ## Due Date

 This assignment is due at 11:59 PM on Friday, September 08th.
-We will release detailed test cases by Monday, September 12th.
-Extra credit in the course is available for anyone who writes meaningful test cases and submits them to the TA by Sunday, September 11th.
+Extra credit in the course is available for anyone who writes meaningful test cases and submits them to the TA by Sunday, September 3rd.